athornton/go-it-mostly-doesnt-suck/talk.rst

 - You can use the Playground at golang.org, or set up your own playground, but it isn't the same.

 - On the other hand, building is really quite fast, and "go run" comes close.
-It's not the same, though.
+It's still not really having a REPL loop.

 No optional arguments.